Have your say on proposals to make gambling more fair and open

 Consumers, gambling businesses, stakeholders and members of the public are being invited to voice their opinion on proposed changes to regulations relating to marketing and advertising, unfair terms, and complaints and disputes.

-The proposed changes to the Licence conditions and codes of practice are aimed at ensuring operators are being fair and open with consumers.
 They include a focus on compliance with the UK Advertising Codes, making sure operators comply with all relevant consumer protection legislation, and improvements to consumer complaints handling including the introduction of an eight-week time limit for licensees to deal with gambling complaints.

 Sarah Gardner, Commission Executive Director, said: “We are proposing these changes because of the risk of consumer harm, concern about lack of compliance with consumer protection legislation, declining public trust in gambling and concerns about advertising.
 We’re very keen to hear the views of all those with an interest in the gambling industry.”